wangziqi2013/wangziqi2013.github.io/_posts/2019-09-13-efficient-reg-renaming-and-recovery-for-hp-cpu.markdown

 the ROB, but adds extra checkpoint buffer cost.
 In addition, register renaming needs to access the multi-ported CAM, the latency and power consumption of which can be large.

-The paper reviews three different recovery schemes in detail for RAM-based renaming algorithm.
+The paper reviews two different recovery schemes in detail for RAM-based renaming algorithm.
 In such a design, A RAM structure indexed by the logical register number is used as the mapping table.
 For every logical register, there is an entry in the RAM structure which stores the physical register mapped to this entry.
 A free list bit vector maintains currently unused physical registers.
 When an instruction is decoded, the renaming logic first reads the physical register corresponding